charlottedevs/faq/README.md

 #### Github guides
-More detailed instructions on creating a pull request and autolinked references to urls, issues, etc, can be found using at the following links:
+More detailed instructions on creating a pull request and autolinked references to urls, issues, etc, can be found at the following links:

 + https://help.github.com/articles/creating-a-pull-request/
 + https://help.github.com/articles/autolinked-references-and-urls/